Empower Local Communities

-Community Empowerment Initiatives of note:
+Community Empowerment Initiatives of note

-Community Environmental Promoters:
+Community Environmental Promoters

-CUTIN members prepare a presentation on animal tracking for school children.
+CUTIN members prepare a presentation on animal tracking for schoolchildren.

-Support for the Ecological Roadway to the Community of Huangra:
+Support for the Ecological Roadway to the Community of Huangra

 A Quichua-speaking community located in the mountains of southern Sangay National Park had sought the construction of a road between their isolated village and the nearest road network—about a seven-hour horse ride away.
 But the Ministry of the Environment (MAE), which issues environmental licenses for infrastructure projects, denied the request in compliance with standing national park policy.
-In the community, meanwhile, MAE and Sangay authorities were cast as the enemy, and relations soured.
+Meanwhile, in the community, MAE and Sangay authorities were cast as the enemy, and relations soured.

 The Hunagra road under construction.